-The OEM shall ensure that a rollback to the old software version shall be possible and shall be done automatically in the case of no success.

 Additional safety requirement for OTA updates

-It is recommended that OTA updates shall not be permitted where additional action is required by the driver for completion of the update process.
+OTA updates shall not be permitted during driving where additional action is required by the driver for completion of the update process.

-It is recommended that OTA updates shall not be permitted where additional action is required by a skilled person, such as a mechanic, for completion of the update process.
+OTA updates shall not be permitted where action that requires a skilled person, such as a mechanic, is necessary for completion of the update process unless such a person is available.

 For over the air updates it is recommended that the following be additionally taken into account: